Film: Netflix’s The Guernsey Literary and Potato Peel Pie Society

 He chooses to then bring lilacs for her, symbolic of first love—a proper form of it which the two of them find with each other in moments of understandable shyness and the quiet realization that they are attracted to one another physically as well.
 And then, he buys her a drink, allowing her to make him laugh once more as he chooses to be transparent in vocalizing that she’s not as he had pictured.
 But it’s Juliet’s response after this lighthearted moment that forms something so achingly vulnerable—the decision to tell him that it wasn’t what she was picturing per se, but how she felt knowing that in their letters, she never had to explain herself.

 Quiet moments on the beach, telling stories, and longing gazes make their moments together special, but the kindness they both exhibit is what makes it so easy to fall in love.
 Neither Dawsey nor Juliet is afraid of being vulnerable or allowing the softer edges of their hearts to come to the surface.
-Juliet Ashton and Dawsey Adams have dealt with losses in their lives that have changed them tremendously, but still, through everything, they choose to give parts of themselves to others, opening up their hearts to welcoming the world outside.
+Juliet Ashton and Dawsey Adams have dealt with losses in their lives that have changed them tremendously, but still, through everything, they choose to give parts of themselves to others, opening up their hearts to welcome the world outside.
 As a love story that blossoms after the perils of World War II, Dawsey and Juliet showcase that second chances are possible when people allow themselves the opportunity to get to know someone’s darkness along with their light.

 While much of Juliet’s life in the city was desirable and relatively pleasant, she finds unparalleled comfort in Guernsey and the kindred spirit in Dawsey’s ability to understand every part of her that others have yet to.
 The treacherous path in grief that she has walked is not one many people are capable of understanding the way Dawsey is, and in the simplicity of a found family, she finds a second chance in a place where she belongs—a chance to truly be happy and loved for all that she is and everything that she represents.
 The pieces of her that do not have to put up an act or don a moniker, but the bits of her that only so few have ever seen.

-The reason the romance works is because of much of their development is seen in the quiet moments where a walk together or a stunted moment alone allows them to look within, and understand that parts of themselves that they’ve tucked away are resurfacing.
-Neither Juliet Ashton or Dawsey Adams are alone in the world, but their grief forces them to put up the kind of walls where though they are present with other people, they are not fully themselves.
-Together, and as a direct result of the love they find in each other, the tucked away pieces of them come to the surface beautifully, allowing them to go out in the real world with those softer edges on display.
+The reason the romance works is because much of their development is seen in the quiet moments where a walk together or a stunted moment alone allows them to look within, and understand that parts of themselves that they’ve tucked away are resurfacing.
+Neither Juliet Ashton nor Dawsey Adams are alone in the world, but their grief forces them to put up the kind of walls where though they are present with other people, they are not fully themselves.
+Together, and as a direct result of the love they find in each other, the tucked-away pieces of them come to the surface beautifully, allowing them to go out in the real world with those softer edges on display.

 In what becomes a safe haven in every way where it matters, their love for one another makes an already beautiful place the kind of home neither expected to find.
 In loving and taking care of Kit as parents, both Juliet Ashton and Dawsey Adams find the light after treacherous storms.
 And in their shared adoration for reading, there is a magnitude of joy that they could spread in the lives of others simply by permitting the riches of literature to ceaselessly inspire them.
 This isn’t the kind of love story where anyone settles, but the kind where they find the truest form of a comforting home—a safe space to adore and be adored.